SCOPE OF THIS CHAPTER

 - That others involved with the child, parents, other carers, schools, etc are enabled to understand the importance of taking into account the child's wishes and feelings about how to be healthy;

-- There is recognition that there needs to be an effective balance between confidentiality and providing information about a child’s health.
-This is a sensitive area, but ‘fear about sharing information should not get in the way of promoting the health of looked After Children’.
-(See Annex C: Principles of confidentiality and consent, DfE and DoH Statutory Guidance on Promoting the Health and Well-being of Looked After Children (March 2015);
+- There is recognition that there needs to be an effective balance between confidentiality and providing information about a child's health.
+This is a sensitive area, but 'fear about sharing information should not get in the way of promoting the health of looked After Children' (see Annex C: Principles of confidentiality and consent, DfE and DHSC Statutory Guidance on Promoting the Health and Well-being of Looked After Children ( 2015));

 - When a child becomes Looked After, or moves into another CCG area, any treatment or service should be continued uninterrupted;